Prepare for a Public Safety Power Shutoff

 Use the following resources to get ready for the wildfire season.

-- To create an emergency plan, visit the emergency plan page..
+- To create an emergency plan, visit our emergency plan page.

 - To create an emergency preparedness kit, visit our emergency preparedness kit page.

-- To learn more about wildfire safety and join a webinar, visit our wildfire safety webinars and events page.
+- To learn more about wildfire safety and how to join a wildfire safety webinar, visit our wildfire safety webinars and events page.

-- To learn where to safely plant vegetation to avoid power lines, visit our plant the right tree in the right place page.
+- To learn how to safely plant vegetation to avoid powerlines, visit our plant the right tree in the right place page.

 - For more ways to prepare, visit the Safety Action Center.

 - To learn ways to protect your home, watch our video series, 7 Saturdays to a More Fire-Resistant Home.

 Find resources before, during and after a Public Safety Power Shutoff.